PoratRoy/Chat-App-Project/README.md

 ___

 ### How to use
-You can have this application up and running with just a few steps.
-Follow the steps below to do so.
+Follow the steps below to have this application up and running

 1. Clone this repo
 2. Once you have the repo, you need to install its dependencies.